37 Different Types of Wasps in Georgia

 The wings of these types of wasps in Georgia are also yellowish-brown, and the antennae are orange.

-These wasps will use their long, thin abdomens to reach deep into tree bark and wood to capture their prey.
+These wasps will use their long, thin abdomens to reach deep into tree bark and wood to capture prey.

 They also feed on nectar from flowers.
 This wasp species does not sting humans and is considered beneficial to have around as it helps keep insect populations in check.